SakshithVarambally/Samsung_PD_Training/README.md

 - "Pads" are the external connection points on the chip.
 - The "core" is the central processing unit and primary computing component of the SoC.

+This particular component is housed in a QFN-48 package, which stands for Quad Flat No Leads and has 48 pins.
+Each of these pins serves as a connection point that interfaces with other components or packages on the design board.
+The package itself measures 7mm by 7mm in size.
+At the heart of this package, there is typically a microchip positioned in the center.
+The pins on the periphery of the package, often referred to as "outbounds," play a crucial role in facilitating the exchange of data between the external world and the chip contained within the package.

 <img width="920" alt="Screenshot 2023-10-03 at 6 47 28 PM" src="https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/fc0e5c3b-1d94-4b20-8c1b-624a568f93de">

 <img width="1565" alt="Screenshot 2023-10-03 at 6 48 38 PM" src="https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/456f8778-7a54-4d96-8a1f-7c18dee217f2">

+**RTL2GDS**

+The RTL2GDS flow is a series of steps that starts with the initial RTL (Register Transfer Level) design and concludes with the creation of the final layout in GDSII format.
+This entire process relies on a Process Design Kit (PDK) for guidance.

+OpenLANE, the tool used in this flow, is built upon various open-source projects such as OpenROAD, KLayout, Yosys, QFlow, ABC, Magic VLSI Layout Tool, Fault, and more.
+It leverages these tools to automate and streamline the design process.

+Synthesis is a crucial step within this flow.
+It involves converting the RTL description into a circuit composed of components from the standard cell library (SCL).
+The output of this step is a gate-level netlist, described in HDL (Hardware Description Language), which is functionally equivalent to the original RTL.

+Standard cells are fundamental building blocks used in this process.
+They have a regular layout, and each cell is represented in various views or models, including electrical, HDL, and SPICE.
+Additionally, there are abstract and detailed layout views available for standard cells.
+These standard cells play a pivotal role in constructing the final layout of the integrated circuit.

+*Floor Planning and Power Planning*

+1. Chip Floor Planning:
+   - Chip floor planning involves dividing the chip's physical area into sections for various system components and arranging input/output pads.
+   - It's about how to allocate space on the chip for different functions and where to position the connection points.

+2. Macro Floor Planning:
+   - Macro floor planning entails determining the size, positions of pins, organization of rows, and specifying macro properties.
+   - It focuses on defining the dimensions and layout of large functional blocks within the chip.

+3. Power Planning:
+   - Power planning revolves around ensuring that every component in the design receives the required power supply.
+   - Typically, the distribution of power is achieved through the use of upper metal layers due to their thicker conductivity compared to lower metal layers.

+*Placement*

+1. Placement:
+   - Placement involves the task of arranging cells within predefined rows on a floor plan, aligning them with specific sites.
+   - It's the process of determining a suitable physical location for each cell within a chip block.

+2. Macro Placement:
+   - During macro placement, gate-level netlist cells are positioned on designated rows, with a focus on minimizing the distance between cells to reduce interconnect delays and facilitate efficient routing.
+   - This placement process typically occurs in two main stages:

+   - Global Placement: In this initial stage, cells are placed within the core area with consideration for timing and congestion, aiming to generate a rough placement solution.
+This may occasionally violate certain placement constraints but provides a global perspective of the entire netlist.
+   - Detailed Placement: Following global placement, the positions of cells are minimally adjusted to fine-tune their locations while retaining the overall structure established during the global placement.

+*CTS*

+1. Clock Tree Synthesis (CTS):
+   - CTS is the stage in chip design where the clock signal is routed before the primary routing process begins.
+   - Its primary goal is to establish a clock distribution network.

+2. Creating a Clock Distribution Network:
+   - CTS involves setting up a network that efficiently carries the clock signal to all sequential elements, typically Flip Flops.
+   - The aim is to minimize any timing variations or skew in the clock signal distribution, although achieving zero skew is extremely challenging.

+3. Achieving a Good Shape:
+   - During CTS, the clock distribution network is designed to have a favorable structure.
+   - This structure often takes the form of a tree, which can be configured in different shapes, such as an H or X, depending on the design requirements.

+*Routing*

+   - Routing is the phase in chip design where the interconnections are realized using the available metal layers.
+   - These metal layers act as tracks on a grid, and due to the vast grid size, a divide-and-conquer approach is typically used.

+2. Global Routing:
+   - Global routing involves creating routing guides or high-level plans for how the interconnections should be established.
+   - It's a preliminary stage that lays out the general path for the wiring.

+3. Detailed Routing:
+   - In detailed routing, the routing guides generated during global routing are used to execute the actual wiring of the interconnects.
+   - It's the step where the specific paths and connections are implemented based on the earlier plans.

+*Sign-off*
+   - Sign-off refers to the final stage in chip design where the completed layout undergoes rigorous verifications to ensure its integrity and functionality.

+5. Physical Verifications:
+   - This step involves several checks:
+     - Design Rule Checking (DRC) ensures that the layout complies with all design rules and constraints.
+     - Layout vs. Schematic (LVS) compares the final layout with the gate-level netlist to confirm consistency.
+     - Timing Verification is crucial for Static Timing Analysis (STA), which guarantees that timing constraints are met, and the circuit will operate at the designated clock frequencies.

+If you have any more questions or need further elaboration on any of these topics, please feel free to ask!

 </details>
 <details>